ppierre-dev/pierre-horoscope/README.md

 # pierre-horoscope

-## A simple react-native application get your horoscope !
+## A simple react-native application to get your horoscope !